cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 Speaking of Reddit, I hate the new one.
 So, for example, you can redirect all links to the old one.

-You can use a Chrome extension for this, but with Kagi it works everywhere—even on iOS Safari.
+You can use a Chrome extension for this, but with Kagi it works everywhere, even on iOS Safari.

 ## Boost & Bury

-Pinterest and similar sites are a plague for search engines.
-Kagi allows you to block such sites.
+Pinterest and similar are a plague for search engines.
+Kagi allows you to block, boost, or bury such sites.

-It also allows you to decrease or increase relevancy depending on your needs.

 ## Privacy

-I trust a company that is not living off ads more.
-But even if you do not trust them, they provide <https://blog.kagi.com/kagi-privacy-pass> to ensure they cannot track you.
+I trust more a company that is not living off ads.
+But even if you don’t trust them, they provide <https://blog.kagi.com/kagi-privacy-pass> to ensure they cannot track you.

 # AI

-We live in a world where every product includes AI features—for better, and more often, for worse.
+We live in a world where every product includes AI features, for the best, and more often, for worse.

-But Kagi provides pretty good features based on AI:
+But Kagi provides genuinely useful AI features:

 ## Quick response

-As soon as you include “?” at the end of the query on Kagi, it will provide a summary of the results at the top.
+As soon as you include a “?” at the end of your query on Kagi, it will provide a summary of the results at the top.

 Very handy to save time and avoid checking a few websites when you only need a quick answer.

 ![Quick response](assets/images/posts/2025/kagi/quick_response.png)

-## Summarise
+## Summarize

-You have a long article, podcast, or video you don’t have time to read.
-Kagi Summarise allows you to get a short summary.
+If you have a long article, podcast, or video you don’t have time to read, Kagi Summarize allows you to get a short summary.

-I mainly use it to check if the content is worth reading or not.
+I mainly use it to check if the content is worth my time.

 ## Assistant